Real Skills For Growing Food

 You’ll be provided with clear directions on how to get there prior to the course.

-Nadia Danti is head market gardener at Fat Pig Farm and brings years of market gardening experience and has travelled the world working with some of the best growers out there to learn the skills she needed.
+Nadia Danti brings years of market gardening experience and has travelled the world working with some of the best growers out there to learn the skills she needed.
 Nadia is passionate about soil health and understanding the ecosystem under our feet, as well as supporting people to connect to their local food system and empowering them to grow some of their own food in whatever sized space they have!

-Sadie Chrestman: Together with Matthew, Sadie has developed Fat Pig Farm into the diverse, productive landscape it is today.
-With an enthusiasm that stuns, she has help create a market garden overflowing with delicious and nutritious food and healthy soils.
+Sadie Chrestman is the head market gardener at Fat Pig Farm.
+Together with Matthew, she has developed Fat Pig Farm into the diverse, productive landscape it is today.
+With an enthusiasm that stuns, she has created a market garden overflowing with delicious and nutritious food and healthy soils.
 Incredibly generous with her time and knowledge, all who learn from her are better off for it!

 Firstly, thank you for a thoroughly enjoyable and educational course.
 As experienced growers, we were impressed that you covered so many areas so that inexperienced and experienced growers could walk away with something of value.
 It was a really positive feeling to walk away with a book, seedlings, trays, seeds, cuttings etc – was most generous and will be a great ongoing reminder of where we started (dead or not ;-)).
 Thank you so much everyone.
 You are great bunch!